Addressing Label Leakage in Knowledge Tracing Models: Label Leakage-Free Framework

 \subsection{Autoregressive Decoding of the DKT Model}

+One method to avoid label leakage is to use autoregressive decoding for items belonging to the same question by sampling from the model instead of taking the ground-truth if a KC-response item can leak.
+This solution is computationally tractable, as ground-truth labels can be replaced with the model output at each recurrent step while parsing the sequence.
+We implement this for DKT and call it \textit{Autoregressive Decoding DKT} (DKT-AD).

-DKT-AD employs the same architecture as DKT \cite{dkt}, with the distinction that the recurrent model substitutes ground-truth response values with model response predictions, $r'_t$, at time $t$, whenever a leakage of the ground truth $r_t$ is feasible.
-This substitution is facilitated by the recurrent nature of RNNs, as elaborated in Section~\ref{dkt}.
+DKT-AD employs the same architecture as DKT, with the distinction that the recurrent model substitutes ground-truth response values with model response predictions, $r'_t$, at time $t$ if $c_{t+1}$ and $c_t$ belong to the same question in the sequence.
+These samples are treated as constants, and thus no gradient propagation is performed.

-To illustrate, considering the example of a question $q$ comprising three knowledge concepts ($c_1, c_2, c_3$) and eliciting a response $r$, the model parses the following sequence:
+To illustrate this approach, let $q$ be a question comprising three KCs, $c_1, c_2, c_3$, and eliciting a response $r$, then the model parses the following sequence:

-where $r$ is the ground-truth response data of the question $q$ while $r'_1$ and $r'_2$ are model predictions that depends on the preceding input sequence.
+where $r$ is the ground-truth response data of the question, $q$, while $r'_1$ and $r'_2$ are model predictions.
+Each prediction depends on the preceding input sequence.